emacsmirror/enhanced-evil-paredit/README.md

 The `modern-evil-paredit` package is a modernized version of `evil-paredit`.
 It has been enhanced and fully functions in recent versions of Emacs.
 The author decided to develop `modern-evil-paredit` because the `evil-paredit` package is no longer maintained and does not function in recent versions of Emacs and Evil.

 Here are the enhancements in `modern-evil-paredit`:
+* `modern-evil-paredit-mode` only uses the paredit functions when paredit is enabled.
+Otherwise, `modern-evil-paredit-mode` uses Evil functions.
 * Add lexical binding with `lexical-binding: t`.
 * Fix call to a non-existent function `(evil-called-interactively-p)`, which has been replaced by `(called-interactively-p 'any)`.
 * Suppress Emacs Lisp warnings and add Melpa tests.